Somebody has to start. So why not us?

 But what is beauty, really?

-Beauty is a transcendental experience – a fleeting moment where the inner and outer world come into perfect resonance.
-It’s not just something we see.
-It’s something we feel with all of our senses.
+Beauty is a transcendental experience.
+A fleeting moment where the inner and outer world come into perfect resonance.
+It is not just something we see.
+It is something we feel with all of our senses.
 It stops time.
 It brings us home to ourselves.
 It dissolves fear.
+As Dr. Zach Bush reminds us: “At the cellular level, and below that at the atomic level, built into the fabric of nature, is the drive for beauty.”.

+That is why nobody is immune to beauty.
+Because it is already in us.
+It is what we are made of.
 When we witness true beauty, we experience love.
 We remember the sacredness of life, of nature, and of ourselves.
-Beauty is not an escape – it is a return.
+We remember our innate and inseparable connection to nature and the universe.
+Beauty is not an escape.
+It is a return.
 A homecoming.
 A moment of being fully alive, with no masks, no roles, no filters.
+Like a child seeing snow for the first time.
+No analysis.
+Just wide eyes and inner joy.

 The Second Renaissance has already begun.